Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Exercise

-Aside from making sure your Pocket Bully has a healthy diet, you need to make sure that your Pocket Bully gets regular exercise.
+Aside from making sure your Pocket Bully has a healthy diet, you need to make sure that they get regular exercise.
 Pocket Bullies need plenty of space to be able to move around, play, and exercise.

-Pocket Bullies need about an hour of regular exercise.
+Your dog needs about an hour of regular exercise.
 It’s best to give your Pocket Bully leash-free exercise so that it can have fun while exercising.
-You will also need to walk your Pocket Bully twice a day to get enough time outdoors.
+You will also need to walk them twice a day so that they get enough time outdoors.
+Pocket Bullies can walk moderate distances.
+Their short stature and potential breathing difficulties mean you should tailor walks to their comfort.
+Start with shorter walks and gradually build up distance as they build endurance.

-Your Pocket Bully also needs some mental stimulation.
-You can keep your Pocket Bully interested by playing various games.
-Playing with your Pocket Bully helps keep your dog’s mind sharp and makes your relationship with your dog stronger.
+Pocket Bullies also need some mental stimulation.
+You can keep them interested by playing various games.
+Playing with your Pocket Bully helps keep your dog’s mind sharp and makes your relationship with them stronger.

 Pocket Bullies love to tug and chew on things.
-A great way to play with your Pocket Bully is by using a tug rope.
+A great way to play with them is by using a tug rope.
 You can also use heavy-duty chew toys to keep your Pocket Bully entertained.

 Training a Pocket Bully